 The Medieval Festival was created with the intention of enhancing the heritage of the town, but also to showcase food specialities, artisan crafts, works and popular traditions.
 For this reason it involves everyone.
 It opens with a large banquet, there are markets along the streets of the town and a full programme of events with dancing, plays, music and tastings.
 The beating heart of the whole activity is Monteriggioni Castle, where the citizens participate with the costumes of the period, in an incredible parade of colours and representations.

 Taking part in the event is a unique way to visit Monteriggioni and take part in the life of the town with its characteristics and its centuries-old history.
-You are immersed in the local culture, welcomed by the locals who are very happy to meet visitors and show them the great heritage of Monteriggioni.
+You are immersed in the local culture, welcomed by the locals who are very happy to meet visitors and show them its great heritage.

 Now that you know what to see in Monteriggioni, check out all the food and wine experiences in Tuscany selected by Italia Delight! 😍